kieranc/InfiniTime/src/displayapp/fonts/README.md

 - **Bpp:** 1 bit-per-pixel
 - Do *not* enable font compression or horizontal subpixel hinting
 - Do *not* enable use of glyph color
-- Load `JetBrainsMono-Bold.tff` (use the file in this repo to ensure the version matches)
+- Load `src/displayapp/fonts/JetBrainsMono-Bold.ttf` (use the file in this repo to ensure the version matches)
 - **Range:** `0x20-0x7f,0x410-0x44f` and add any additional glyphs
 - Include a second font
-- Load `FontAwesome5-Solid+Brands+Regular.woff` (use the file in this repo to ensure the version matches)
+- Load `src/libs/lvgl/scripts/built_in_font/FontAwesome5-Solid+Brands+Regular.woff` (use the file in this repo to ensure the version matches)
 - **Range:**

     ```